Family reunion invitations that get you a real headcount

-Free core forever · No ads · $5 per event for premium polish
+Free for unlimited events · No ads · $5 per event for premium polish

-Most invite tools treat every response as one person.
-That works for a bar night.
-It falls apart the moment families are involved.
+Most invite tools treat every reply as one person.
+That's fine for a bar night.
+The moment whole families are coming, it stops working.

 The headcount problem

-Mom says “yes” but doesn't specify if that includes the kids.
+Mom says “yes” but doesn't say whether the kids are coming.
 Dad replies separately with a “maybe.”
-You have two responses from the same household and still don't know how many chairs you need.
+Now you have two answers from one family and still don't know how many seats to set.

 The follow-up tax

-You end up texting each family individually: “is that just you or the whole crew?”
-Then tracking replies in your head, a notes app, or a spreadsheet.
-The invite tool was supposed to eliminate this work, not create it.
+So you text each family one by one: “is that just you or the whole crew?”
+Then you track the answers in your head, a notes app, or a spreadsheet.
+The tool was supposed to spare you this, not create it.

-Without per-household notes, you're sending a second round of messages for allergies and food preferences.
+With nowhere to leave a note, you end up running a second round of messages for allergies, arrival times, and food.
 Each reply gets buried in a different thread.

 The privacy gap

-A shared public link means anyone can RSVP, and you can't tell which response belongs to which family.
-Private per-household links keep every response tied to the right group.
+One link shared with everyone means anyone can reply, and you can't tell which answer came from which family.
+A private link per family keeps every reply tied to the right group.

 The Johnsons